dipeshc/photo-organizer/README.md

 While processing the photos, it detects duplicates and marks them as such.
 The first file found is the original, any subsequent copies are marked as duplicates.

 ## How do you run it?
 Firstly download the application from [Releases](https://github.com/dipeshc/photo-organizer/releases) onto your computer.
+There are 3 types; weekly, monthly and yearly.
+Each will organize to that level of precision.

 If your running on Windows, drag a folder onto the application.
 The application will create a new folder adjacent the one that was just dragged ontop but suffixed with "-organized".
 This folder will contain the organized files.